Hi I’m Jordan and I’m 18.

 The Door is an amazing place, it’s a real safe haven if you are too stressed with school or college.
 Everyone should go.

 The Door’s Key Cafe supports 16-25 year olds who aren’t in employment, education or training, or who struggle to engage fully with a job or college course.
-Key Cafe is open Wednesday and Thursday afternoon in our Stroud centre.
+Key Cafe is open Wednesday afternoons in our Stroud centre.